-Mark Pretti Nature Tours, L.L.C. and the Golden Gate Audubn Society
+Mark Pretti Nature Tours, L.L.C. and Golden Gate Bird Alliance

-January 4 - 14, 2022
+January 18 - 28, 2026

 Harboring about ten percent of Earth's biodiversity, Mexico is one of the most biologically rich countries in the world.
 During this natural adventure, we'll explore and learn about some of that richness as we travel through the valley of Oaxaca, the bordering sierras, and the lovely Pacific coast.